 Modest About Money

 I am not the type of person to flaunt my wealth.
-In fact, I am incredibly modest about money.
+I am incredibly modest about money.

 Every day I read blog posts and news articles listing the financial accomplishments of those seeking wealth.
 They include details like: